irys-ramirez/profile/README.md

 Customer Success Engineer with 15+ years of experience advancing from Linux systems and enterprise infrastructure engineering into customer-facing technical architecture roles.

+Customer Success Engineer & Technical Advisor with 5+ years delivering strategic and architectural results for enterprise accounts, by over a decade of hands-on enterprise operating systems, cloud platforms, and virtualization.

-Trusted advisor to enterprise stakeholders, specializing in **cloud architecture, hybrid infrastructure, enterprise Linux, and strategic customer success**.
+Trusted advisor to enterprise stakeholders, specializing in **Enterprise architecture in hybrid, multi-cloud, and heterogeneous platforms, and strategic customer success**.
 Proven success leading cloud transformations, improving reliability, resolving critical incidents, and driving long-term customer growth through technical leadership.

 ---